-2.1 Reports with analysis and recommendations for effective civic engagement in planning and oversight of the climate and energy policies, as part of the EU accession process of North Macedonia

-2.2 Reports with analysis on relevant CSOs to be engage in policies concerning sustainable energy transition at local level in North Macedonia

-2.3 Roundtable discussions with the authorities to accelerate the establishment of mechanism for structured multi-level climate & energy dialogue with the stakeholders

-2.4.
-Developing tools and resources to help empower and strengthen civil society capacities.

-3. Programme COMMUNICATION AND NETWORKING - To assist organization's to perform as information and knowledge sharing hub on policies for the clean energy transition, based on the needs of wide range of civil society actors in the country.
+- 2.1 Reports with analysis and recommendations for effective civic engagement in planning and oversight of the climate and energy policies, as part of the EU accession process of North Macedonia - 2.2 Reports with analysis on relevant CSOs to be engage in policies concerning sustainable energy transition at local level in North Macedonia - 2.3 Roundtable discussions with the authorities to accelerate the establishment of mechanism for structured multi-level climate & energy dialogue with the stakeholders - 2.4.
+Developing tools and resources to help empower and strengthen civil society capacities. - 3.
+Programme COMMUNICATION AND NETWORKING The assist organization's performs as a sustainable energy transition information and knowledge sharing hub and produces knowledge products, that compile expertise on policies based on the needs of to wide range of civil society actors in the country.